RetroPie/RetroPie-Docs/docs/Mapping-a-Controller-for-Intellivision.md

 To map a controller in jzintv, you need to create a Keyboard Hack File which is a text file that contains the mappings.
 This is a dirty fix meaning that you will have to manually create and edit text files on your pi.
 It would be useful that you are familiar with using SFTP and Samba shares for accessing files on your pi.
-Details can be found at the [wiki](First-Installation#sftp-needs-an-active-internet-connection).
+Details can be found [here](Transferring-Roms/#sftp).

 ## Find Joystick Events